Janissaries (series): Continuation of the series

 Pournelle made several statements on his blog that he was working on a fourth book in the series, the working title being Janissaries IV: Mamelukes.
 He was not collaborating with anyone.

 His Works in Progress web page, dated April 2007, stated that Mamelukes was then 75,000 words into an ultimate length of 80,000.
 In December 2011, Pournelle stated that Mamelukes stood at 140,000 words, with 10,000 until completion.
 In July, 2014 that had risen to 151,000 with the final battle and ending remaining.

 Pournelle posted the first three chapters of Mamelukes on his website.

 With Pournelle's death in September 2017 the future of the series seemed to be very much in doubt.
-But it was reported in December 2018 that Jerry's son Phillip was in the second draft of Mamelukes working with best selling science-fiction and fantasy author David Weber as editor.
+But it was reported in December 2018 that Jerry's son Phillip was in the second draft of Mamelukes working with American selling science fiction and fantasy author David Weber as editor.
 On 15 November 2019 Jerry's View from Chaos Manor was updated with the news that Mamelukes (Janissaries 4) was finished, and it was published in hard cover on 2 June 2020.